flareed/studybuddy-site/README.md

 This command will also install dev dependencies (but you can run in production later, don't worry ;) )

 ### 2.5.
 Making posgresql database & tables ↓↓↓
-Use the provided SQL file(s) to make your database for the site (run from 1 to 2 then to the last number)
+Use the provided SQL file(s) to make your database for the site (run from 0 to 2 then to the last number) Schema won't be needed if pgAdmin already creates a "public" schema

 ### 3. Production ↓↓↓
 ```npm start```